 As background, the definition of a common law marriage is an agreement between a man and woman to become married without a formal civil or religious ceremony.
 When they take place in other countries, these are also sometimes referred to as "customary" or "tribal" marriages.

-Nevertheless if, perhaps because you weren't sure whether your common law marriage was legally recognized, you didn't take as many steps to combine these other aspects of your life, providing documentary proof of a common law marriage may be slightly more difficult than it would be for traditionally married couples.
-You may also simply face uncertainty by immigration officials, or subjective opinions along the lines of, "If they really wanted their friends and family to know they were married, why didn't they have a ceremony?"
+Nevertheless if, perhaps because you weren't sure whether your common law marriage was legally recognized you didn't take as many steps to combine these other aspects of your life, providing documentary proof of a common law marriage could be slightly more difficult than for traditionally married couples.
+You might also simply face uncertainty by immigration officials, or subjective opinions along the lines of, "If they really wanted their friends and family to know they were married, why didn't they just have a ceremony?"

 Consider contacting an immigration lawyer to assess whether your common law marriage is likely to satisfy the U.S. immigration authorities and, if so, what sorts of documentary proof you'll need to gather to accompany the foreign-born spouse's application for a green card.